nevendyulgerov/documents/modules.md

 - ability to synchronize the module's store with localStorage (via .syncWithPersistentStore() method)
 - ability to manage views without globalizing them

 Let's look at a more complicated module, which needs 2 views (search, results) and 1 template (index).
+The module also requires a store and caching for it.
 We'll be utilizing ammo.app again:

 ```javascript
 // appDir/modules/my-module/my-module.js